42% of the UK workforce have seen their mental health affected by toxic workplace culture

 Incidents that have hit the news agenda are also resulting in more survivors having the courage to speak up.
 In fact, 39% of those surveyed say seeing media coverage of the alleged bullying and harassment taking place on shows like The Ellen DeGeneres Show, has made them feel more confident to report workplace bullying if they saw it.

 Last month, Culture Shift secured £1.5m as part of a plan to improve workplace culture.
-For anyone interested in how to avoid a workplace culture, Michael Cruz from Summer Friday recently revealed how to do this in an exclusive interview with Business Leader.
+Building and maintaining positive habits can help to relieve the negative effects resulting from negative work environments, but for anyone interested in how to avoid a toxic workplace culture, Michael Cruz from Summer Friday recently revealed how to do this in an exclusive interview with Business Leader.